PLVision/DASH/test/test-cases/test_vector_example/doc/vnet2vnet_outbound_traffic_scaling_scheme.md

 NUMBER_OF_VNET = NUMBER_OF_ENI + (NUMBER_OF_ORE * NUMBER_OF_ENI)
 ```

-Each VIP scales to traffic flows with each DIRECTON_LOOKUP.
+Each VIP scales to traffic flows with each DIRECTION_LOOKUP.
 ```python
 VIP 172.16.1.100
     DIR_LOOKUP VNI 5000
     DIR_LOOKUP VNI 6000
 ```

-This means that each DIRECTON_LOOKUP refers to its own set of ENI_ETHER_MAP.
+This means that each DIRECTION_LOOKUP refers to its own set of ENI_ETHER_MAP.
-The set of ENI_ETHER_MAP for DIRECTON_LOOKUP is formed by the rule: `each DIRECTON_LOOKUP entry has the same amount of ENI_ETHER_MAP refers`.
+The set of ENI_ETHER_MAP for DIRECTION_LOOKUP is formed by the rule: `each DIRECTION_LOOKUP entry has the same amount of ENI_ETHER_MAP refers`.

 ### Examples of DLE to ENI relations
 #### Example 1